Biography

 1913Salon d'Automne, Salon des Indépendants

-1928First solo show, Au Sacre du Printemps gallery
+1928First solo exhibition, Galerie Au Sacre du Printemps; acquisition by Jacques Doucet

 1889–1908